← orga.cat

 Disk encryption software.

-TrueCrypt successor.
+Veracrypt is the successor to TrueCrypt.
 If using Windows Professional, Microsoft's alternative BitLocker is available for free.

 Audacity